dakom/pong-renderer/README.md

-A library to test web frameworks by rendering Pong in WebGL
+A library to test web things by rendering Pong in WebGL

 # [Example](https://dakom.github.io/pong-renderer/)